We’re all in business to sell more products and services.

 While they include links to buy the recommended product, they also offer a smaller sampler of their products to ensure the customer likes the taste before buying a larger quantity.
 This is such a great idea!

-There’s no shortage of inspiration when it comes to building a quiz to grow your eCommerce brand, but I’ll give you a few more ideas to make sure your quiz is unique and stands out from other online shops in your niche.
+There’s no shortage of inspiration when it comes to building a quiz to grow your eCommerce brand (and perhaps one day sell your internet business), but I’ll give you a few more ideas to make sure your quiz is unique and stands out from other online shops in your niche.

 Include a special discount: Many eCommerce brands offer discount codes for first-time buyers or new email subscribers, so why not do the same through your quiz?
 You could even offer a special discount through the quiz that’s unlike any other offer on your website to increase the number of people who will take your quiz.